Lake Louise area hiking

 The teahouses on Plain of Six Glaciers and Lake Agnes are open early June – early October, offering light lunches, desserts, and beverages (cash only).

-Lakeshore parking fills before 4am on peak summer days, all shuttle operators sell out too.
-Book transport before you plan the hike.
+On peak summer days, lakeshore parking and shuttle seats can disappear very early.
+Solve transport before you plan the hike.
 See summer logistics for access and booking details.

 Need a quicker starting point?
 Use the Trail chooser for family-friendly, accessibility-aware, and lower-commitment picks.